 Uncapped Source of the Comal River

-The wells on this property, the real source of the Comal, were capped in the 1930's to provide more control of water flow in the area the Klingemanns regarded as a messy swamp.
+The wells on this property, the real source of the Comal River, were capped in the 1930's to provide more control of water flow in the area the Klingemanns regarded as a messy swamp.

-The cap was removed from one of the springs in 2016 and visitors can see the water coming out of the uncapped well area of the stream and flow toward Landa Park.
+The cap was removed from one of the springs in 2016.
+Visitors can see the water coming out of the uncapped well area of the stream and flowing toward Landa Park.

 Path Along the Stream that becomes the Comal River